 - Subservice Organization Controls

-Other security tests FSSI passed in conjunction with the SSAE-18 Type 2 audit include: network vulnerability, social media, and a risk assessment review.
+Other security tests FSSI passed in conjunction with the SSAE-18 Type II Certification audit include network vulnerability, social media, and a risk assessment review.
 In total, these results affirm FSSI’s commitment to providing clients with best-in-class services, satisfying their mandated security requirements, and vigilantly safeguarding consumer data.

 SSAE 18 superseded SSAE16 in 2017 as the audit standard for service organization auditors.
 SSAE 18 was adopted by the American Institute of Certified Public Accountants (AICPA) with the goal of establishing a more uniform quality reporting standard and increasing internal controls over subservice organizations.
 “Service Organization Controls” (SOCs) refer to the reports supplied to a company’s internal auditors and/or regulators following an audit.
 SOC reports are identified as 1,2, or 3, depending on the focus and extent of process control testing:

 SOC 1 establishes the requirements for business process controls related to financial reporting.

 SOC 2 establishes the requirements for Trust Services Principles (TSP) which describes the principles on which the operating effectiveness of a service organization’s controls are measured: security, availability, processing integrity, confidentiality, and privacy.